jstrassmayr/databricks_js_102/DLT - How, when, pros n cons.md

 ## Disadvantages/Limitations
 - Identity columns are not supported with tables/mat. views that are the target of APPLY CHANGES INTO and might be recomputed during updates.
 For this reason, Databricks recommends using identity columns in Delta Live Tables only with streaming tables.
 See [Use identity columns in Delta Lake](https://docs.databricks.com/en/delta/generated-columns.html#identity&language-python).
 - now() and "system"-datetime columns
+- Full recomputes will increase costs and runtime when working on big tables
+- TBD: Late arriving dimensions/Early arriving facts are not a problem for MVs as the runtime notices the update(s) in the dimension and updates the result in the target table.
 - TBD: When will work incrementally, when will it do a full recompute?
 - TBD: What if I want to change the logic of my code? -> Recompute?
-- Full recomputes will increase costs and runtime when working on big tables

 # DLT Streaming Tables